What should you do if you discover something wrong or missing during the pre-flight check?

 Prepare for the Envoy General Emergency KV Exam.
 Study with flashcards and multiple-choice questions, each coming with hints and detailed explanations.
 Get ready to ace the exam!

-When you discover something wrong or missing during the pre-flight check, notifying the Captain and writing a message to the flight crew is the appropriate course of action.
-This ensures that all safety protocols are followed and that any issues are documented properly.
-The Captain is responsible for the overall safety of the flight and needs to be made aware of any irregularities.
+When you discover something wrong or missing during the pre-flight check, the appropriate action is to notify the Captain and write a message to the flight crew.
+This approach is essential for maintaining safety standards and ensuring that any issues are documented and addressed appropriately before the flight proceeds.

 Subscribe